Acting Chief, PGNB, DER

 6710B ROCKLEDGE DRIVE

 BETHESDA MD 20817

-Karen Winer, M.D., is the director of the pediatric endocrinology and bone programs, which focus on bone health, disorders of growth and puberty, metabolic syndrome, malnutrition, obesity, and diabetes.
-Other areas of interest include studies related to the determinants of peak bone mass and fat-muscle-bone interactions during infancy and childhood and programs designed to identify and support young physician scientists embarking on careers in academic medicine.
-Dr. Winer is also the program director for the Pediatric Scientist Development Program, a national career development and training program that funds pediatrician scientists during subspecialty fellowship years.
+Dr. Winer is the director of PGNB’s pediatric endocrinology and bone programs, which focus on bone health, disorders of growth and puberty, metabolic syndrome, malnutrition, obesity, and diabetes.
+Her other areas of interest include studies related to the determinants of peak bone mass and fat-muscle-bone interactions during infancy and childhood, and programs designed to identify and support young physician scientists embarking on careers in academic medicine.
+For many years, Dr. Winer has served as the program director for the Pediatric Scientist Development Program and the Child Health Research Career Development Award Program, which are national physician-scientist K12 mentoring programs.

 A board-certified pediatric endocrinologist, Dr. Winer completed her pediatric residency training at the Mount Sinai Medical Center in New York, and her subspecialty training in pediatric endocrinology at NIH.
 She was the first to study parathyroid hormone (PTH) replacement therapy in the treatment of hypoparathyroidism.
 She established the safety and efficacy of PTH delivered by single and multiple daily injections.
 She further optimized replacement therapy through her novel use of an insulin pump for PTH delivery in both adults and children.
 She has received NIH Director’s and NICHD Merit awards for her work.
 For 8 years, she served on the editorial board of the Journal of Clinical Endocrinology and Metabolism.